lockepatton/sonipy/README.md

 ## Special Thanks

 Thank you to Prof. Allen Downey for permission to host his thinkDSP code in this repository for easier distribution.
 This work wouldn't be possible without it.
 For more details about his book *Think DSP: Digital Signal Processing in Python*, see his textbook repository at https://github.com/AllenDowney/ThinkDSP.

+## Reach Out

+Have an issue with your operating system?
+Let us know by opening an issue!
+Have a suggestion for how to make this code more accessible?
+Send Locke an email at locke.patton@cfa.harvard.edu.

 ## Attribution